 Learn how customers engage with your brand throughout their experience with behavioral analytics data.
 Use this metric to track the actions customers take online and how they engage with your brand through your website.
 Be sure to pay close attention to the features with which they most often engage and pages or add-ons that make navigation difficult.

 Monitor customer behavior to enhance your site's user experience and, in turn, site conversions.
 Track behavior metrics over time to gauge the success of inputs and collect data.
 By using a healthy mix of engagement data (e.g. bounce rates, pageviews, click-through rate, etc.) and customer surveys and feedback, you’ll gain a deeper understanding of how customers interact with your digital experience.

 Numbers and data give you an idea of how customers feel about your company, but you need qualitative data to understand the context entirely.
 Qualitative or narrative research provides insights into why customers feel the way they do and the factors that have influenced their opinion.
 Some customers may even provide direct suggestions for solutions or improvements, giving you a clear idea of how you can enhance their CX.

 You can easily collect qualitative data by adding an open-ended, follow-up comment box to your rating questions.
 For instance, when calculating the NPS or CSAT, you may ask, "How could we improve your satisfaction with X company?" or "Why are you likely to recommend this product to a friend or colleague?"
 When analyzing your qualitative data look for trends, common pain points, recurring positive themes you can replicate, and negative drivers you should avoid.

-Outreach's sales engagement platform can help you automate and simplify your process, with tools that help you collect, protect, and analyze your data for a better customer experience.
-Learn how you can make your sales data more actionable, or request a demo today.
+Outreach's Sales Execution Platform can help you automate and simplify your process, with tools that help you collect, protect, and analyze your data for a better customer experience.
+Learn how your sales team source more pipeline from existing relationships, or request a demo today.